The Relationship Between Alzheimer's and Alcohol Use Disorder

 Last updated: February 2023

-It is well known that heavy and binge drinking can cause cirrhosis of the liver.
+It is well known that heavy and binge drinking can cause liver cirrhosis.
 But did you know that there is also a link between alcohol use and Alzheimer's?1

 Since Alzheimer's is a progressive disease and gets worse as time goes on, caregivers are a pivotal point throughout the entire span of the disease.
 Alcohol use disorder adds some other challenges to this already difficult situation.

-Sometimes, early signs of Alzheimer’s are difficult to detect, leading some to blame new behaviors on alcohol.2 Typical symptoms of dementia can also be signs of heavy drinking.
-Some may think to try to get someone with Alzheimer’s to drink less instead of going to the doctor.
+Sometimes, early signs of Alzheimer's are difficult to detect, leading some to blame new behaviors on alcohol.2 Typical symptoms of dementia can also be signs of heavy drinking.
+Some may think of trying to get someone with Alzheimer's to drink less instead of going to the doctor.

 Alcohol use, Alzheimer’s, and the brain